Skip to main content

 Workshop Cloud

 Workshop Cloud is designed for speed and simplicity.
 Everything runs in your browser — no local environment to configure, no dependencies to install, no ports to manage.
-How it works: Your project runs in a managed cloud sandbox with up to 4 CPU cores and 16 GB RAM.
-Workshop writes and executes code inside this sandbox, and you see results in a live preview pane.
-When you’re done, publish with one click to get a shareable URL.
+How it works: Workshop writes and executes code in the cloud, and you see results in a live preview pane.
+When you’re done, publish with one click to get a shareable URL — Workshop handles hosting and compute.
 Templates available:

-• Streamlit — Python-native framework for data apps with built-in charts, tables, and UI components.
+• Streamlit — Python-native data apps with built-in charts, tables, and UI components.
+Supports one-click publish.

 Connectors: Connect to PostgreSQL, MySQL, MongoDB, Supabase, Neon, BigQuery, Snowflake, MSSQL, TiDB, TigerGraph, Tableau, Google Sheets, Google Drive, and AWS S3 — plus AI model connectors for Anthropic, OpenAI, and Gemini.